It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 - In the Description field (screenshot below), you can enter a description of what the portion size consists of, which can be useful in a production kitchen.
 For example, the portion size of a ham and cheese sandwich can be described as follows: “2 slices of bread, 1 oz of meat, and 1 oz of cheese”.
 The character limit is 50.
 Click here for a list of reports that print the portion size description

 Warning: If modifying an existing recipe (i.e., one with ingredients already added), adjusting the yield in the Yield field does not adjust the ingredient amounts accordingly.
 The Estimated Serving Size will be adjusted to accommodate the new yield using the existing ingredient amounts (see Understanding Estimated Serving Size of Recipe for more information).
-To adjust the ingredient amounts when you adjust the yield, click the icon above the Yield field (first screenshot below) to bring up the Yield Adjustment pop-up (second screenshot below), where entering a new yield in the Scale To field will show the new ingredient amounts that will be applied.
+To adjust the ingredient amounts when you adjust the yield, click the icon above the Yield field (first screenshot below) to bring up the Yield Adjustment window (second screenshot below), where entering a new yield in the Scale To field will show the new ingredient amounts that will be applied.
 For more information, see Scaling Recipe by Yield.

-- If there is a serving utensil required for the recipe, then select it from the Serving Utensil field. if using a scoop to serve the portion size, enter the required scoop in the Serving Utensil field; this is important so that not only is the recipe's portion size met, but when the serving size for the recipe changes (due to a personal serving size adjustment or portion size adjustment to regular recipe being used as a substitute recipe), the system will adjust the scoop accordingly and list it on the various reports.
+If there is a serving utensil required for the recipe, then select it from the Serving Utensil field. if using a scoop to serve the portion size, enter the required scoop in the Serving Utensil field; this is important so that not only is the recipe's portion size met, but when the serving size for the recipe changes (due to a personal serving size adjustment or portion size adjustment to regular recipe being used as a substitute recipe), the system will adjust the scoop accordingly and list it on the various reports.
 For more information, see Using a Scoop as a Serving Utensil.

 - Click the Save button.
 The recipe is saved and you can now enter the remaining information as per instructions below.